lmeunier/flaskup/README.rst

 Overview
 --------
 Flaskup! is a simple Flask application to share files with your friends.
-You upload files through a form, and you get back a link to download the file.
+You upload files through an HTML form, and you get back a link to download the file.
 You can do whatever you want with the link (copy it in an email or in your prefered chat app, it's up to you).